-module Pcap:sig
+module Pcap:sig..end

-, packet sniffing,
+libpcap, packet sniffing,

 packet injection and pcap file reading and writing.